CUMTD/HealthDashboard/README.md

 The application is configured to authenticate with [Azure Active Directory][azure].
 You must add the following Azure AD section to the application's configuartion.
+You can get the Client values by registering an App in your Azure Active Directory.
+The steps outlined in [Microsoft's documentation][oidc-setup] may be helpful.

 ```json
 "AzureAd": {